Hausdorff dimension of restricted Kakeya sets: Introduction

-We obtain our dimension results as applications of certain restricted Kakeya maximal function estimates.
-The main theorem of this paper, Theorem \ref{mainresult}, demonstrates the connection between estimates for the Kakeya maximal function in $\RR^{n-1}$ and the restricted Kakeya maximal function in $\RR^n$.
-Given the breakthrough on the Kakeya conjecture in $\RR^3$ by Hong and Zahl \cite{WZ25}, we focus more on the case of $\RR^4$, rather than $\RR^3$, in Section \ref{examples}.
+The main theorem of this paper, Theorem \ref{mainresult}, demonstrates the connection between estimates for the Kakeya maximal function in $\RR^{n-1}$ and our \emph{restricted} Kakeya maximal function in $\RR^n$; see Definition \ref{defrestricted} for the precise definition.
+Given the breakthrough on the Kakeya conjecture in $\RR^3$ by Hong and Zahl \cite{WZ25}, we focus more on the case of $\RR^4$, rather than $\RR^3$, when we consider examples in Section \ref{examples}.
 For general $n \geq 5$, we apply the results of Hickman, Rogers, and Zhang \cite{HRZ22} on the Kakeya maximal conjecture to obtain lower bounds for the Hausdorff dimension of restricted Kakeya set in Corollary \ref{generalcor_ub}.